ovdojoey/cartmine/README.md

 Easy JavaScript carts in the Browser.

 ### What is it?
-Cartmine is a client-side (Javascript) cart system designed to support basic carts with minimal code.
+Cartmine is a client-side Javascript cart system designed to support basic carts with minimal code.
-Avoid setting up complex databases, handling data persistence, sessions, and complex cart software.
+Avoid setting up complex databases, handling data persistence, sessions, or complex cart software.

-By adding HTML elements with a data attribute `data-cartmine-item`, you create add to cart functionality.
+By adding HTML elements with a data attribute `data-cartmine-item`, you'll have add-to-cart functionality out of the box.
 Integrates easily with Stripe for a full checkout solution.

 ### Under the hood
 Cartmine keeps track of items in your cart through local storage or cookies.
-The document is searched for Cartmine DOM elements and click event listeners are attached which add items to the cart.
+The document is searched for Cartmine DOM elements and click event listeners are attached.
+Upon checkout, Cartmine can send cart data to your server using a POST request with JSON body.
+With a few lines of back-end code, you can charge your customers and fulfill orders.

 ---